 Claim Amount Calculations

 Room rent allowed

 Note: Non-associated expenses mean items like medicines as they are sold on MRP.
 Hence, no deductions.
 However, based on the room you select, other charges like doctor visits also vary.
 Due to this, the differential price structure is proportionately deducted.

 Since the percentage difference in the room rent limit and the actual room rent is 62.5%, his overall bill will also be affected by 62.5% for applicable items.
 He has to bear approximately Rs.
 1,03,125 from his pocket excluding other deductions.

-There are two scenarios related to your health insurance policy:
+There are two scenarios related to your health insurance policy

-You are already covered under a policy with room rent capping: In this case, you can consider changing your health insurance plan or switching to a different insurance company altogether.
+In this case, you can consider changing your health insurance plan or switching to a different insurance company altogether.
 This can be done by porting the current plan to one without any room rent capping.
 If you want to continue with the current plan, then consider upgrading the sum insured of your health insurance policy.
 This will increase the limit on room rent capping and give you space to choose a room of your liking without affecting the claim amount much.

-You are looking for a new health insurance policy: Be sure to go through all the documents related to the plan to get clarity on room rent capping.
+Be sure to go through all the documents related to the plan to get clarity on room rent capping.
 If you don’t find the information on any of the documents, then we recommend you to get in touch with the insurance company and ask them if your plan has this clause.

 The concept behind room rent is not common knowledge and policyholders feel cheated when they receive a low claim amount.
 This is where the importance of reading the policy document, the fine print, and the terms and conditions is highlighted.
 Someone who is not familiar with health insurance may have many questions related to things like room rent, co-pay, sub-limits, etc. and the insurance company will readily solve those queries when asked.